Norwin S. and Elizabeth N. Bean Foundation

 Answer: Bean Foundation Guidelines state that after receiving a grant from the Foundation, organizations are expected to wait two years before submitting another application.

+Question: My group does not have a 501(c)3 IRS tax-exempt status.
+What is a fiscal agent and how do I get one?
 Answer: A fiscal agent is an organization with 501(c)3 status that agrees to be accountable for the grant and responsible for the fiscal management of a particular project.
 Approach a well-respected local nonprofit directly if you wish them to act in this capacity.

 Question: Once an application is received by the Bean Foundation, what is the process and how long does it take to receive a response?